GraphQL Is Ideal to Query Structured Product Catalogs Fast

-The product catalogue (PIM) is the heart of any e-commerce solution.
-In Crystallize we have based our API for the product catalogue on GraphQL to have a great developer experience and to provide a low latency API.
+The product catalog (PIM) is the heart of any e-commerce solution.
+In Crystallize we have based our API for the product catalog on GraphQL to have a great developer experience and to provide a low latency API.
 We wanted the developers to have the freedom when building the user interface, typically in React, without having a back-end that slows them down.

 REST API latency kills performance

-With a traditional REST API you typically would do several calls to the back-end to render a page in an e-commerce solution.
+With a traditional REST API, you typically would do several calls to the back-end to render a page in an e-commerce solution.
 The reason is that REST APIs very often are atomic by design and are typically delivering too much or too little data.
-Multiple calls to the back end quickly stacks on and your performance suffers.
-For these reasons we decided to go for GraphQL for our catalogue queries.
+Multiple calls to the back end quickly stack on and your performance suffers.
+For these reasons, we decided to go for GraphQL for our catalog queries.

 GraphQL for surgical accuracy in data transfer

-Consider a list of products; here you want to fetch the list of all products in the selection and with the associated content like name, main image, price etc. The beauty of GraphQL is that we can specify in the query specifically what data we want returned.
+Consider a list of products; here you want to fetch the list of all products in the selection and with the associated content like name, main image, price, etc. The beauty of GraphQL is that we can specify in the query specifically what data we want to be returned.
 This saves data transfer size and time.

 Redis for real time API performance

-We decided to go for Redis as the layer where we have product catalogue structures in pre sorted sets.
-This allows us to linearly scale with constant performance of about 5ms response time for our GraphQL calls.
-The developers loves this and so does the end users.
+We decided to go for Redis as the layer where we have product catalog structures in pre-sorted sets.
+This allows us to linearly scale with a constant performance of about 5ms response time for our GraphQL calls.
+The developers love this and so do the end-users.

 Editorial, developer and customer experience in one